haiku/website/content/guides/virtualizing/qemu.md

 ![QtEmuDriveSetup](/files/guides/virtualizing/qemu/16_QtEmu_install_drivesetup.png)

-Once you have Initialized the disk, follow [the installation guide](https://www.haiku-os.org/get-haiku/installation-guide) to initialize the drive.
+Once you have initialized the disk, follow [the installation guide](https://www.haiku-os.org/get-haiku/installation-guide) to format the partition.
 After that, close the DriveSetup window to continue.

 The installation should finish in less than 5 minutes.
 When you're done, click on "Restart" to restart your VM.